 In this article, Jeanette Vos explores the ability of preschool-age children to learn a foreign language.
 Vos cites the critical period of cognitive development, the natural learning style of young children, the emotional component learning, and the theory of multiple intelligences as she argues in favor of teaching second languages in early childhood.

 The National Governors Association Center for Best Practices and the Council of Chief State School Officers declare that English Language Learners (ELLs) will be held to the expectations set by the Common Core State standards.
 They outline how educators can help ELLs meet these standards in English Language Arts and Mathematics and enrich the learning experience.

 In this paper, Blachowicz, Fisher, Ogle, and Watts-Taffe delve into questions about vocabulary instruction and acquisition.
 They conclude that the most effective approaches for vocabulary instruction include attention to word learning throughout the day and learning in context.
 They emphasize the importance that educators help children understand how words make meaning and develop word awareness.

-Research shows that language learners are generally more focused, flexible, and skilled at retention of content.
+- Research shows that language learners are generally more focused, flexible, and skilled at content’s retention.